Mahdrentys/wasm-cookies-rs/CONTRIBUTING.md

 Branch names must be written in lowercase, with dash separated words.
 For a bug fix branch, the branch name must prefixed by "fix/".

 Before submitting your pull request, you must update the version number in `Cargo.toml`, in a commit whose message is "Update version number".
 The version number follows semantic versionning: if it's a new feature, you must increment the minor number and reset the patch number to 0, and if it's a bug fix, you must increment the patch number.
+If your pull request only makes changes on things that are not directly related to the crate (for example if you edit the Github Actions workflows), don't update the version number.

 If the master branch is ahead of your branch, you must merge it into your branch to resolve conflicts.
 You might have to update the version number again if it has been upgraded since you did it.